fmuellr/SDG_bioinformatics/README.md

 Hello and welcome to your crash course in bioinformatic analysis in the lab!
 Regardless of your coding experience if you're interested in learning how to analyse your own data here are some handy guides.

-I recommend following the guides in order - any questions feel free to send me a message.

 ## Imperial Courses
 If you have no previous coding experience, this can feel a bit daunting, but think about it like learning a new language.
 We will mainly be using three programming langauges, Command Line, R and Python.
 I would highly recommend making use of [Imperial's data science courses](https://www.imperial.ac.uk/students/academic-support/graduate-school/professional-development/doctoral-students/research-computing-data-science/courses/) - these are a great resource and will give you a kickstart in understanding basic coding language and help you write your first scripts so you can understand more complicated scripts in the future.
 I'd highly recommed completing at least: